-Third, it is important to have a title tag on your website and pages.
+It is important to have a title tag on your website and pages.
 The title tag should contain keywords that are relevant to the webpage.
-This tells search engines what the website or page is about and helps it index your site according to keywords.
+This tells search engines what the website or page is about and helps index your site accordingly.
 Make sure that you use a keyword research tool to find keywords that are both relevant to your site and are searched often.

 4. Meta Description

 In 2009, Matt Cutts, Google’s former head of Webspam, announced neither meta descriptions nor meta keywords factor into Google’s ranking algorithms for web search.
-Even though the meta description does not count in the rankings anymore, it is still important to put a meta description because Google still uses that description as a preview (under the URL) in the search results.
+Even though the meta description is not a direct ranking factor, meta descriptions are still important because Google still uses that description as a preview (under the URL) in the search results.
 Therefore, you should make your meta description as attractive as possible for readers, to encourage them to click on your site.

 5. Image Tag Alt Attribute

-Robots.txt files tell search engines web crawlers what pages to include in their index and what not.
-For example, if you do not want a certain page or image being crawled by a bot, then you can restrict that bot from having access.
-You can check to see if you have that file by typing in your URL/robots.txt and it should bring a page back similar to the one below.
+Robots.txt files tell search engine web crawlers which pages you want to exclude from indexing.
+For example, if you do not want a certain page or image being indexed, then you can restrict that page from being indexed.
+You can check to see if you have a robots.txt file by typing in [your URL]/robots.txt and it should bring a page back similar to the one below.

 9. Canonical Link Tags

 A canonical link tag specifies the official URL that search engines should know.
 The canonical link tag is used to combat duplicate pages so they do not affect your pages ranking.
 In our case, https://www.twinword.com and https://www.twinword.com both lead to the same page.
-Having duplicate content could be negative for your page because search engines may think duplicate pages are spammy and penalize you.
+Having duplicate content could be negative for your page because search engines may think duplicate pages are spam and penalize you as a result.

 10. Schema Markup